-The reputation of Saint Mary's College and its programs depends on a collective commitment to academic integrity.
+The reputation of Saint Mary's College and its programs depends on a collective commitment to academic integrity and responsible research practices.

 - If you suspect academic dishonesty and are a first-time reporting faculty, then please contact the GPAHC Coordinator, Monica Mendenhall, for a confidential conversation for guidance and support.